 Fun fact: I read that Knickerbocker Glory is featured in the Harry Potter Cookbook.

 Interestingly, there are many variations on this classic, but the basic recipe is ice cream, raspberry sauce, fruit of your choice and topped with whipped cream and a wafer garnish.
-It’s traditionally made with raspberries but any fresh fruit that you like will do just fine, especially when so much fruit is in season over the summer.
+It’s traditionally made with raspberries but any fresh fruit (especially summer fruit that you like will do just fine.
 If fresh fruit is not available, a can of pre-cut fruit in syrup can be used in a moment of desperation, but is not recommended!

 A rolled wafer cookie in a sundae topped with cream and homemade strawberry sauce